instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

                           :                                            :        Control Api          :
 .--------Client-----------+------------------------.                   :              |              :
 :  .--------------------. :  .--------------------. :  .-Client-API--. :  .-----------o------------. :
-:  :  User Application  o-'  :  Medea Web Client  o-+--'             '-+--o   Medea Media Server   : :
+:  :  User Application  o-'  :     Web Client     o-+--'             '-+--o      Media Server      : :
 :  :                    :----:                    o-+--.             .-+--o                        : :
 :  '--------------------'    '--------------------' :  '----Media----' :  '------------------------' :
 '---------------------------------------------------'                  '-----------------------------'
 ```

-So, how it works from `Medea Media Server` point of view:
+So, how it works from `Media Server` point of view:
 1. `Control Service` configures media room via `Control API`.
-2. `Medea Media Server` provides all necessary information (urls+credentials) for all room members.
+2. `Media Server` provides all necessary information (URLs + credentials) for all room members.
-3. `User Application` passes credentials and other necessary stuff (like `<video>` elements) to `Medea Web Client`.
+3. `User Application` passes credentials and other necessary stuff (like `<video>` elements) to `Web Client`.
-4. And voila!
+4. And voilà!

 ### Transport considerations

-Although, signalling can be implemented on top of any transport, WebSocket suits the most since it provides small
-overhead reliable duplex connection, widely used and supported.
+Although, signalling can be implemented on top of any transport, WebSocket suits the most since it provides small overhead reliable duplex connection, is widely adopted and supported.

 ### Protocol considerations